Pharley-s-organization/.github/profile/README.md

-**What this project's about:**
+**Some informations on this organization:**

 🛟 Wrapper for all my github projects.

-🏎️ Use repo-template as a template for new templates.
+🏎️ Use repo-template as a template for new repositories.

-🎓 PoliMi: some of the projects will target my college's stuff.
+🎓 PoliMi: some of the projects will target my university's stuff.

 🤗 ML models hosted on Hugging Faces: [HF - Organization](https://huggingface.co/pharley-s-organization)